 3> submit the RRCReconfigurationComplete message via SRB3 to lower layers for transmission using the new configuration;

-NOTE: In the case of SRB1, the random access is triggered by RRC layer itself as there is not necessarily other UL transmission.
+NOTE: For EN-DC, in the case of SRB1, the random access is triggered by RRC layer itself as there is not necessarily other UL transmission.
 In the case of SRB3, the random access is triggered by the MAC layer due to arrival of RRCReconfigurationComplete.

+1 > else:

+2> submit the RRCReconfigurationComplete message via SRB1 to lower layers for transmission using the new configuration;

-1> if reconfigurationWithSync was included in spCellConfig of an SCG, and when MAC of an NR cell group successfully completes a random access procedure triggered above;
+1> if reconfigurationWithSync was included in spCellConfig of an MSG or SCG, and when MAC of an NR cell group successfully completes a random access procedure triggered above;

 2> stop timer T304 for that cell group;